 Biologics are typically more expensive than other types of medications, as they often require multiple doses each day.

-The cost of biologics can range from $1,000 to over $2,000 per month, depending on the type prescribed.
+The cost of biologics can cost over $2,000 per month, depending on the type prescribed.

 Routine Allergy Shots

 You may need routine allergy shots if you suffer from allergies.
 Allergy shots are used to desensitize your body to allergens that trigger asthma attacks and can help reduce the frequency and severity of attacks over time.